 - Remove the spring clips from the trim.
 The spring clips connect the trim to the metal socket plate inside the fixture or to any opening cut into the recessed fixture housing.
 Unhook the springs from the socket plate or fixture housing, which will release the rim from the fixture and ceiling.

-- Replace old spring clips.
+- Replace the old spring clips that won't hold.
 Hook the new recessed lighting spring clips into the small openings along the edge of the trim.

 - Position the trim against the ceiling and recessed fixture.
 Grab the springs with your fingers and hook them onto the socket plate or any opening cut into the fixture wall.
 Lock the non-adjustable trim into place.